-- 1 DEEP and DECD should continue supporting development of clean energy projects on 2 brownfields and projects that have community support and/or have completed community 3 benefit agreements.
-For example, DECD can encourage the use of their programs for clean 4 energy projects by continuing to include renewable energy within competitive selection 5 criteria.
-In recognition of the IRA incentives for siting projects on brownfields, stakeholder 6 feedback indicated the potential for an increase in project development in these "energy 7 communities".
-These Task Force participants raised the importance of ensuring that 8 communities are provided appropriate channels for engagement on prospective projects. - 9 DECD should evaluate the need for additional funding for the Brownfield Loan and Grant 10 programs to help meet the clean energy needs of the state and its subsequent land requirements.
-The federal government has earmarked significant clean energy investment 11 12 funding within the next decade, with some programs encouraging development in "energy 13 communities", including brownfields.
-Connecticut's brownfield remediation and 14 redevelopment programs may experience a significant increase in clean energy project 15 proposals.
-The legislature may consider allocating additional funding to these programs 16 that is specified for clean energy projects to ensure that local brownfield redevelopment 17 projects may leverage federal opportunities without reducing other critical applications of 18 the existing funding, such as affordable housing.
-The administrator of the brownfield 19 programs, DECD, should consider this potential in upcoming budget requests. - 20
+- + DEEP and DECD should continue maintaining the Connecticut Brownfields Inventory as a resource for potential developers to identify prospective project sites and should consider expansion of the list to include those potentially eligible as "energy communities" under the Inflation Reduction Act.
+This inventory can serve as a useful tool for developers in evaluating potential land availability.
+By expanding the inventory to include sites which may qualify as Brownfield "energy communities" (regardless of their eligibility under the state definition of a brownfield), Connecticut can further encourage developers to look at sources of funding - in addition to and beyond the state's programs - that support remediation of brownfields and advance the state's clean energy needs. - + DEEP and DECD should continue supporting development of clean energy projects on brownfields and projects that have community support and/or have completed community benefit agreements.
+For example, DECD can encourage the use of their programs for clean energy projects by continuing to include renewable energy within competitive selection criteria.
+In recognition of the IRA incentives for siting projects on brownfields, stakeholder feedback indicated the potential for an increase in project development in these "energy communities".
+These Task Force participants raised the importance of ensuring that communities are provided appropriate channels for engagement on prospective projects. - + DECD should evaluate the need for additional funding for the Brownfield Loan and Grant programs to help meet the clean energy needs of the state and its subsequent land requirements.
+The federal government has earmarked significant clean energy investment funding within the next decade, with some programs encouraging development in "energy communities", including brownfields.
+Connecticut's brownfield remediation and redevelopment programs may experience a significant increase in clean energy project proposals.
+The legislature may consider allocating additional funding to these programs that is specified for clean energy projects to ensure that local brownfield redevelopment projects may leverage federal opportunities without reducing other critical applications of the existing funding, such as affordable housing.
+The administrator of the brownfield programs, DECD, should consider this potential in upcoming budget requests.

-22 DECD, the brownfield program administrator, provided valuable feedback regarding the scope of the 23 brownfield programs and informed stakeholders regarding project selection criteria and funding 24 availability.
-DECD also noted that the brownfield programs require that selected projects 25 demonstrate that they have a bankable business value proposition and are shovel ready.
-Notably, 26 DECD also clarified that the brownfield programs are not applicable to direct costs of developing 27 hydrogen-related infrastructure and facilities, but they may be applied to pre-construction costs.128 28 The team from DECD also explained that because of the broad definition of a brownfield, it is 29 impossible to create a comprehensive list.129
+DECD, the brownfield program administrator, provided valuable feedback regarding the scope of the brownfield programs and informed stakeholders regarding project selection criteria and funding availability.
+DECD also noted that the brownfield programs require that selected projects demonstrate that they have a bankable business value proposition and are shovel ready.
+Notably, DECD also clarified that the brownfield programs are not applicable to direct costs of developing hydrogen related infrastructure and facilities, but they may be applied to pre-construction costs.
+The team from DECD also explained that because of the broad definition of a brownfield, it is impossible to create a comprehensive list.

-31 The Environmental Advocates brought up concern about hydrogen infrastructure developments on 32 brownfield sites.
-They pointed out that many of Connecticut's brownfields are located in 33 environmental justice communities and distressed municipalities where residents are burdened by 34 environmental harms from former and existing uses and infrastructure.
-The Environmental 35 Advocates also highlighted that there are size constraints on using brownfields for hydrogen projects, 36 explaining that most of the state's brownfields are less than five acres, too small for siting most 37 hydrogen infrastructure.
-They further emphasized that siting hydrogen production, transport, or 38 storage infrastructure on brownfields is not recommended due to safety, cost, and remediation
+The Environmental Advocates brought up concern about hydrogen infrastructure developments on brownfield sites.
+They pointed out that many of Connecticut's brownfields are located in environmental justice communities and distressed municipalities where residents are burdened by environmental harms from former and existing uses and infrastructure.
+The Environmental Advocates also highlighted that there are size constraints on using brownfields for hydrogen projects, explaining that most of the state's brownfields are less than five acres, too small for siting most hydrogen infrastructure.
+They further emphasized that siting hydrogen production, transport, or storage infrastructure on brownfields is not recommended due to safety, cost, and remediation criteria.
+Alternatively, DECD noted that by definition, brownfield remediation can improve communities by cleaning up contamination in otherwise abandoned or underutilized sites.

-128 Connecticut Green Bank (2022), Hydrogen Power Study Taskforce: Funding Working Group Meeting #1.
+Connecticut Green Bank (2022), Hydrogen Power Study Taskforce: Funding Working Group Meeting #1.
 129 Ibid.